course-details-portlet

 Learning methods and activities

-Lectures, plenary discussions, group work.
+Lectures, group and plenary discussions during first part of the semester.
 Supervision and essay writing during the second part of the semester.
-In order to sit the exam the students must complete an oral presentation and have 80 % attendance.
+In order to sit the exam, the students must complete compulsory assignments.

 Compulsory assignments